-Hearing a murmur during a physical exam is no reason to panic; it is, however, a reason to have a discussion about heart disease and what it may mean for your pet.
-Let me start by saying that many dogs and cats with heart murmurs will live long, happy, healthy lives and never need any treatment for their heart disease.
-For a select few, however, the murmur can be an indication that something more serious is going on.
-Further testing is warranted to determine whether treatment is recommended.
+Hearing a murmur during a physical exam is no reason to panic.
+However, a heart murmur is a reason to discuss heart disease and what it may mean for your pet.
+Many dogs and cats with heart murmurs will live long, happy, healthy lives.
+They may never need treatment for heart disease.
+For some, the murmur can indicate something more serious.
+Further testing can determine whether your pet needs treatment.

 Types of Heart Murmurs in Pets